edulinq/lms-toolkit/README.md

 ### Add Users to a Group Set

 Add users to a group set with: `lms.cli.courses.groupsets.memberships.add`.
-This tool takes a [TSV file](https://en.wikipedia.org/wiki/Tab-separated_values) (tab-separated) file as input.
+This tool takes a TSV file as input.
-The file may have a header, which must be skipped using the `--skip-rows` option.
-Each data row can have two columns: group query and user query.
+Each data row must have two columns: group query and user query.
 If a group does not exist, it will be created.

 For example, assume we have a file `groupset-members.txt` with the following contents: